Did you know the cost of individual health insurance coverage has skyrocketed 84% since 2010?

 MagnaCare: A smart way to self-fund your plan

 Ultimately, there’s no magic formula when it comes to health insurance.
 You have to decide what’s best for you and your members, which is why so many businesses choose to self-fund their coverage.
+In fact, 67% of covered persons in the United States are in a self-funded plan.

 Self-funding does have administrative challenges, however.
 That’s where a third party administrator like MagnaCare comes into play.